tmtxt/tmtxt.github.com/_posts/2012-12-29-install-and-config-bitlbee-on-mac-os-mountain-lion.md

 # Configuration

-First we need to have the bitlbee.conf file to store all the config of bitlbee.
+Next, we need to have the *bitlbee.conf* file to store all the config of bitlbee.
 Open up terminal again, cd to the this directory

 {% highlight sh %}